BurnYourPc/Sudoku/README.md

 So we can generate sudoku problems even with 21 known cells (or even 20 but it's slow).

+Nevertheless we set time limit (15 sec.) for a sudoku problem to be generated, for better time efficient in practise.
+If the time limit is violated then a new full solved grid is generated and we repeat the proccess.

+Anyway you can use the time limitless generator if you want.

+We have experimentally concluded that when a sudoku is generated its level is more possible to be very Easy, then very Hard, Easy, Medium and Hard.

 In addition we implement a Bottom-up technique generator, but it's not very effective and needs a lot of improvement.